bjornmagnusson/gitrefresher/README.md

 For example:
 ```
-├── devops
+├── PROJECT1
-│   ├── docker
+│   ├── REPOSITORY1
-│   └── konfig
+│   └── REPOSITORY2
-└── plat
+└── PROJECT2
-    ├── qreg5-startkit
+    ├── REPOSITORY1
-    └── ucrbom
+    └── REPOSITORY2
 gitrefresher.sh
 ```

-When running gitrefresher in the above structure it will update (git pull --rebase) on the current branch, master branch and develop branch for devops/docker, devops/konfig, plat/qreg5-startkit, plat/ucrbom
+When running gitrefresher in the above structure it will update (git pull --rebase) on the current branch, master branch and develop branch for PROJECT1/REPOSITORY1, PROJECT1/REPOSITORY2, PROJECT2/REPOSITORY1, PROJECT2/REPOSITORY2